davidddw/packer-builder-cloud/src/github.com/mitchellh/packer/website/source/docs/builders/parallels-iso.html.markdown

     to force the HTTP server to be on one port, make this minimum and maximum port the same.
 By default the values are 8000 and 9000, respectively.

+-   `iso_target_path` (string) - The path where the iso should be saved after download.
+By default will go in the packer cache, with a hash of the original filename as its name.

 -   `iso_urls` (array of strings) - Multiple URLs for the ISO to download.
     Packer will try these in order.
 If anything goes wrong attempting to download or while downloading a single URL, it will move on to the next.
 All